-In spite of the continuing unresolved recommendations by the steering committee forum, Melbourne Water has pushed forward with community consultation to unknowing residents conveying false and misleading statements for the purpose of 'gaining a financial advantage by deception.'
+Despite unresolved IR recommendations by the Steering Committee forum, Melbourne Water pushed forward in November 2015 with their community consultation to residents, conveying false and misleading statements for the purpose of 'gaining a financial advantage by deception.'
+Melbourne Water's false and misleading statements conveyed within their survey simply gave residents the ultimatum of 'agree to pay for the running of the bore or suffer the consequence of the bore being switched off'.